 How to Participate

-The Templestay Information Center is located across from Jogyesa Temple in Seoul.
-The center provides comprehensive information on Templestay and temples that offer templestay programs.
+The Templestay Center is located across from Jogyesa Temple in Seoul.
+The center provides comprehensive information on templestay programs and the temples that offer templestay programs.
 The center also provides language assistance in English and reservation services.
 For those who cannot visit the center in person, reservations can be made through the website.

 - Address: 56, Ujeongguk-ro, Jongno-gu, Seoul